Call us 0333 370 4333

 • where the Order contains a direction under section 201 (provisional tree preservation orders), a Statement of the effect of that direction.

-Varying and Revoking a Preservation Order.
+Varying and Revoking a Tree Preservation Order

-The Planning Authority has powers to vary or revoke a Preservation Order and is required to keep all Preservation Orders under review.
+The Planning Authority has powers to vary or revoke a Tree Preservation Order and is required to keep all Preservation Orders under review.

 Carrying Out Work on Protected Trees